John McCain's military career, from his time as Vietnam War POW to role in passing defense bill

 A new chapter

 In 1976, McCain started his “next chapter," Callender said.
-That year, he was appointed to be the Navy’s liaison to the U.S Senate, a position he served in until 1981.
+That year, he was appointed to be the Navy’s liaison to the U.S. Senate, a position he served in until 1981.

 “He saw how he could help the Navy from that angle,” Callender said, adding that McCain was a huge proponent of a strong military from the moment he stepped into the role.